By Megan McDonough

 Street Vendors: While SoHo is notorious for its busy Broadway retail chain stores, there is more shopping to be done at lesser-known shops.
 If you are looking for a good bargain, as I almost always am, it’s best to avoid the vendors selling items on the main strip and instead walk along Prince or Spring streets to find better deals.

-While many visitors are nervous to bargain with streetvenders, I encourage travelers to give it a shot.
+While many visitors are nervous to bargain with street vendors, I encourage travelers to give it a shot.
 I almost always leave paying less than the initial asking price.

-Consignment Shops: There are several consignment and vintage shops in the area including Second Chance, INA and Chelsea Girl offer designer clothes and rare accessory pieces at discount prices.
+Consignment Shops: There are several consignments and vintage shops in the area including Second Chance, INA and Chelsea Girl offer designer clothes and rare accessory pieces at discount prices.

 Art Galleries: SoHo doesn’t attract art and design fanatics for nothing.
 The neighborhood is teeming with local galleries of various artistic styles.
 Walking along Greene Street will take you past Animazing Gallery and Arcadia Fine Arts and down Broome Street travelers will find Broadfoot &Broadfoot and Broome Street Gallery.